The TASEP speed process: Multiple speeds

 and therefore

 Finally, the case $\{U_0=U_1=U_2\}$ is related to the convoys studied in Section~\ref{S:convoys}.
 Indeed, the formula follows from the density of $U_0,U_1$ and the result that convoys are renewal processes.
 A more direct approach follows.
-As there are no 3rd class particles in this case, we will use the projection into the $2+1$ type TASEP using only $x_1,x_2$ (or equivalently, $x_3=x_2$).
-The only $2$-line configuration giving classes $(2,2,2)$ is
+As there are no third-class particles in this case, we will use the projection into the $2+1$ type TASEP using only $x_1,x_2$ (or equivalently, $x_3=x_2$).
+The only two-line configuration giving classes $(2,2,2)$ is

 and therefore